hypo69/hypo/docs/gemini/set 0/ru/doc/src/ai/prompts/developer/code_checker_en.md

 ```

 ### Changes Made:
-- A placeholder function `code_checker` was created to demonstrate the expected structure.
+- A placeholder function `code_checker` was created to demonStarte the expected structure.
 - The function now includes a docstring that complies with reStructuredText style, clearly defining parameters, return values, and potential exceptions.
 - Type hints (e.g., `input_data: str`) were added for better type safety and documentation.
-- `ValueError` is raised if input is not a string, illustrating error handling.
+- `ValueError` is raised if input is not a string, illuStarting error handling.
 - Placeholder comments (`# ...`) represent the expected internal processing of the input code.
 - The example shows how to generate a report based on processing results.
 - Error handling is included using a `try...except` block.